Emergency Room Manager

 Have you ever seen violence in the ER?

-Asked by Swrv over 12 years ago
+Asked by Swrv almost 13 years ago

 Daily!
 It is an ongoing issue and causes staff a lot of worry and anxiety.
 We have a security officer at the front, and all of our doors are locked, however there is no way at this time to stop people, patients or visitors, from bringing weapons into the ER.
 A couple of the ERs in our area have metal detectors, but we are in a suburban area and it doesn't set a "welcoming" tone.
 And no one needs to have a weapon to be violent, fists and arms and legs are sufficient to cause injury.
 I have been pushed and shoved, threatened with death and bodily harm, pinned onto a gurney by an intoxicated huge guy.
 Most of the violence is due to drugs and alcohol in either patients or their families/visitors.
 Our state is attempting to pass laws that would make it a felony to assault a health care worker.
 There is also a tremendous amount of verbal abuse and threats and it is getting worse day by day.
 We are not even in a high crime area.
 A lot of times I just want to say, "where is your mother, and who taught you to act like this?"